obieze375/DevOps-Notes/Linux Notes.md

 as a coherent system.
 Provides service to user applications such as device management, process scheduling, etc.
 Example functions performed by the kernel are:

 • Managing the machine's memory and allocating it to each process.

 • Scheduling the work done by the CPU so that the work of each user is carried out as efficiently as is possible.

-• Accomplishing the transfer of data from one part of the machine to another
-• Interpreting and executing instructions from the shell
+• Accomplishing the transfer of data from one part of the machine to another interpreting and executing instructions from the shell

 • Enforcing file access permissions

 You do not need to know anything about the kernel in order to use a UNIX system.
 These